whatsupmailbox/whatsupmailbox.github.io/_posts/2016-03-08-Birchbox-Eyeko-GWS-Gift-With-Subscription-Box-March-2016-Coupon.md

 <br>

-<p>Use coupon code <b>EYEKOGIFT</b> at checkout to receive a free, full-size Eyeko Fat Liquid LIner when you join Birchbox.
+<p>Use coupon code <b>EYEKOGIFT</b> at checkout to receive a free, full-size Eyeko Fat Liquid Liner when you join Birchbox.
 It’s smudgeproof and richly pigmented with a thicker, bolder-than-ever line.
 An $18 value!</p>

 <p><i>* Offer available while supplies last.
 Your free gift will ship with your first subscription box.
 Please note that this code is only valid for new subscribers.
 Redemption of this code for existing subscribers does not guarantee receipt of these promotional items.</i></p>